 Butler students, faculty, and staff are busy.
 In the midst of all the many priorities of academics, campus life, and working towards one’s future, sometimes we need to pause, breathe, and get support.
 The Center for Faith and Vocation staff as well as our CFV Community Advisors are available for conversations, making connections, and offering care.

 Following the Butler University Covid-19 Guidelines, the CFV can be offered through virtual platforms like Zoom, Facetime, or phone calls.
+During the summer months we will respond to requests within 2 business days.

 Why request a spiritual care conversation?